-MEMA works with FEMA as well as other whole community partners to provide planning expertise to state stakeholders.
-Local EMA's are required to participate in the validation of their plans through exercise and the AAR/IP process.
+MEMA works with the Federal Emergency Management Agency and other whole community partners to provide planning expertise to state stakeholders.
+Local Emergency Management Agencies participating in the Emergency Management Performance Grant must validate their plans through exercise and the After Action Review/Improvement Plans process.
 State partners and stakeholders also participate in required exercises to evaluate, validate, and improve their plans and training.

 MEMA establishes minimum annual requirements and standards for reviewing, revising, and developing local emergency management plans.
-Local EMAs must meet these requirements and standards to receive State Management Grant funds.
+Local Emergency Management Agencies must meet these requirements and standards to receive State Management Grant funds.

-- Output: Number of whole community personnel with expertise in established planning guidelines. - Output: Number of plans reviewed, revised, and developed. - Output: Number of planning gaps identified and addressed. - o Task (A.1.3.1): Participate in planning meetings in preparation for the conduct of exercises. - o Task (A.1.3.2): Provide stakeholders planning training, guidance, and technical assistance for plan improvement and development. - o Task (A.1.3.3): Maintain an adequate comprehensive emergency management planning standard. - o Task (A.1.3.4): Coordinate with whole community partners to develop and provide planning templates to local jurisdictions. - o Task (A.1.3.5): Conduct standards compliance reviews of required plans. - o Task (A.1.3.6): Coordinate with stakeholders and partners to improve state-level plans through meetings and working groups. - o Task (A.1.3.7): Identify steps or activities that must be taken to improve and sustain known strategies. - o Task (A.1.3.8): Participate in local, state, and national level exercises to identify capability gaps and required plan improvements. - o Task (A.1.3.9): Manage the National Earthquake Hazard Reduction Program. - o Task (A.1.3.10): Coordinate and conduct outreach on preparedness and planning. - o Task (A.1.3.11): Manage the Waste Isolation Pilot Plant (WIPP) and GGNS Radiological Emergency Preparedness programs. - Task (A.1.3.12): Develop and maintain state emergency response plans and procedures associated with preparation and response to an incident at the two fixed nuclear facilities affecting areas within Mississippi. - o Task (A.1.3.13): Provide general recovery plans for radiological incidents that provides timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historical, and environmental fabric of communities affected by a catastrophic radiological incident.
+- Output: Number of whole community personnel with expertise in established planning guidelines. - Output: Number of plans reviewed, revised, and developed. - Output: Number of planning gaps identified and addressed. - o Task (A.1.3.1): Participate in planning meetings to prepare for exercises. - o Task (A.1.3.2): Provide stakeholders planning training, guidance, and technical assistance for plan improvement and development. - o Task (A.1.3.3): Maintain an adequate comprehensive emergency management planning standard. - o Task (A.1.3.4): Coordinate with whole community partners to develop and provide planning templates to local jurisdictions. - o Task (A.1.3.5): Conduct standards compliance reviews of required plans. - o Task (A.1.3.6): Coordinate with stakeholders and partners to improve state-level plans through meetings and working groups. - o Task (A.1.3.7): Identify steps or activities that must be taken to improve and sustain known strategies. - o Task (A.1.3.8): Participate in local, state, and national level exercises to identify capability gaps and required plan improvements. - o Task (A.1.3.9): Manage the National Earthquake Hazard Reduction Program. - o Task (A.1.3.10): Coordinate and conduct outreach on preparedness and planning.

+- o Task (A.1.3.11): Manage the Grand Gulf Nuclear Station and Waste Isolation Pilot Plant radiological emergency preparedness programs. - Task (A.1.3.12): Develop and maintain state emergency response plans and procedures for preparing and responding to an incident at the two fixed nuclear facilities affecting areas within Mississippi (Grand Gulf and River Bend Nuclear Stations). - o Task (A.1.3.13): Provide general recovery plans for radiological incidents that provide timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historical, and environmental fabric of communities affected by a catastrophic radiological incident.